01. History of Asbestos Use

 An estimated hundreds of thousands of individuals have contracted asbestos illnesses as a result of W.R.
 Grace’s mining and manufacturing, taking into account the assets they acquired throughout the growth of their business.
 Asbestos victims have developed conditions like pleural mesothelioma, asbestosis, lung cancer and other diseases.
 Victims and their loved ones have continued to file mesothelioma lawsuits against Grace, seeking compensation for their pain, suffering and losses.

 With bankruptcy imminent, W.R.
 Grace was found to have siphoned off several billion dollars to their subsidiaries before requesting bankruptcy protection.
-They were investigated by the United States Department of Justice, and required to bring $1 million back to utilize for a trust fund.
+They were investigated by the United States Department of Justice, and required to bring $1 million back to utilize for an asbestos trust fund.
 Under this agreement, Grace was not protected against ongoing claims and legal fees.

 In 2001, W.R.
 Grace filed for Chapter 11 bankruptcy, along with 61 affiliated companies.
 All cases were consolidated and Grace was allowed to continue running their business, but as a debtor in possession.
 They emerged from bankruptcy in 2014.

 Throughout bankruptcy proceedings, the company faced liability claims from the EPA.
-These claims required the company to reach settlements that would help address cleanup efforts and costs required for contaminated sites, including the vermiculite mines.
+These claims required the company to reach asbestos settlements that would help address cleanup efforts and costs required for contaminated sites, including the vermiculite mines.
 The company came under speculation for not only their involvement with mining and manufacturing asbestos, but also for illegally dumping industrial waste containing large amounts of asbestos at several of their facilities in Libby, Montana and in Massachusetts.

 Notable W.R.
 Grace Settlements